phramusca/RomManager/README.md

 # RomManager

-A powerful desktop application for managing and organizing ROM collections with intelligent scoring, synchronization, and metadata management.
+A powerful desktop application for managing and organizing ROM collections.
+Scan ROM sets, automatically score versions to select the best ones, and synchronize files and metadata with Recalbox and Romm platforms.

-## 🎮 Overview

-RomManager helps you organize large ROM collections by:
-- **Scanning** ROM sets from organized folders (following console folder naming conventions)
-- **Scoring** ROM versions based on your preferences (region, translation, quality) to automatically select the best versions for export
-- **Synchronizing** selected ROMs to your destination folders (Recalboc / Romm)
-- **Synchronizing metadata** with Recalbox (via `gamelist.xml`) and Romm (via REST API, planned)

 ## ✨ Features

 - **Smart ROM Version Detection**: Automatically identifies and scores multiple ROM versions within console folders
 - **Customizable Scoring System**: Configure scoring rules to prioritize your preferred regions, languages, and ROM quality.
 The score determines which versions are automatically exported to Recalbox and Romm
+- **ROM File Synchronization**: Export selected ROM files to Recalbox and Romm destination folders
-- **Bidirectional Metadata Sync**: Synchronize game metadata (favorites, ratings, play stats) with Recalbox (via `gamelist.xml`) and Romm (via REST API)
+- **Metadata Synchronization**: Bidirectional sync of game metadata (favorites, ratings, play stats) with Recalbox (via `gamelist.xml`).
+Romm metadata sync is planned
 - **Multi-Console Support**: Manage ROMs across 35+ retro gaming consoles
 - **Automatic Version Selection**: Exports the highest-scored ROM version for each game automatically